webofdata/specification-archived/specification.md

 ## Web of Data Protocol

 The WoD protocol consists of a service definition and the related semantics for each operation.
-The operations are described in prose and then formalised using swagger.
-The protocol is split into three distinct areas; data management, data query, and data synchronisation.
+The operations are described in prose and swagger.
+The protocol is split into three distinct areas; data management, data synchronisation, and data query.

 ## Common Definitions